-The rates at which Davao Light and SFELAPCO purchase electricity from AboitizPower's Generation Companies are established pursuant to the bilateral agreements.
-These agreements are executed after the relevant Generation Company has successfully bid for the right to enter into a PSA with the Distribution Utility.
-These agreements are entered into on an arm's-length basis, on commercially reasonable terms, and are approved by the ERC.
-The ERC's regulations currently restrict AboitizPower's Distribution Utilities from purchasing more than 50% of their electricity requirements from Affiliated Generation Companies.
 Hedcor Sibulan supplies Davao Light with electricity generated from its Hedcor Sibulan plants pursuant to the Hedcor consortium's 12-year PSA.
-To add to its power reserve capacity, Davao Light has entered into a three-year PSC with TMI for 15 MW last March 21, 2011, which was provisionally approved by the ERC on May 30, 2011.
-On February 29, 2012, Davao Light and TMI filed a Joint Manifestation with the ERC stating that they agreed to supplement and modify their supply contract to 30 MW.
-In March 1, 2012, TMI has supplied the contract demand of 30 MW to Davao Light.
-This contract was renewed in 2014.
-When it expired in 2017, it was extended for one more year.
-The contract with TMI ends on July 25, 2018.
+To add to its power reserve capacity, Davao Light has entered into a PSC with TMI for 15 MW last March 21, 2011.
+This was later increased to 30 MW in 2012.
+The contract with TMI finally ended last July 25, 2018.
 Davao Light and Cotabato Light entered into 25-year PSCs with TSI for 100 MW and 5 MW, respectively.
-On September 2015, Davao Light and Cotabato Light started drawing the first half of their contracted capacity, or 50 MW and 2.5 MW respectively, from TSI.
+In September 2015, Davao Light and Cotabato Light started drawing the first half of their contracted capacity, or 50 MW and 2.5 MW respectively, from TSI.
 Starting February 2016, the full 100 MW and 5MW contracted capacity was supplied by TSI.
+On June 10, 2016, Davao Light and TSI filed a Joint Manifestation with the ERC stating that they agreed to supplement and modify their supply contract to 108 MW.

 On December 25, 2015, the CSEEs of Davao Light and Cotabato Light with PSALM expired.
 Following negotiations, on December 23, 2015, Davao Light and Cotabato Light entered into PSAs with WMPC for the supply of 18 MW and 2 MW, respectively, for a period of four months from January to April 2016.
 These PSAs were provisionally approved by the ERC on March 1, 2016.
 On April 2016, the PSALM CSEEs of Davao Light and Cotabato Light were renewed for an annual term with a lower contracted capacity.
-Due to significant reduction of the contracted capacity of the PSALM CSEEs, Davao Light and Cotabato Light entered into a PSA with SPPC for a supply of 50MW and 5MW, respectively, on April 28, 2016 for a period of two years.
+Due to significant reduction of the contracted capacity of the PSALM CSEEs, Davao Light and Cotabato Light entered into PSAs with SPPC for a supply of 50MW and 5MW, respectively, on April 28, 2016 for a period of two years.
 These were provisionally approved by the ERC on July 11, 2016.
+On December 1, 2016, PSALM wrote a letter to DLPC extending the CSEE up to December 25, 2018 with the amended contracted demand and energy.

-In anticipation of higher demand and lower allocation from PSALM, Davao Light entered into a PSC with San Miguel Consolidated Power Corporation (SMCPC) in November 28, 2016 for a supply of 60MW for a period of ten (10) years.
-This was provisionally approved by ERC on June 20, 2017.
+In anticipation of higher demand and lower allocation from PSALM, Davao Light entered into a PSC with San Miguel Consolidated Power Corporation (SMCPC) in November 28, 2016 for a supply of 60MW for a period of ten years.
+This was provisionally approved by ERC on June 20, 2017, and SMCPC began supplying the 60MW contracted capacity on February 26, 2018.

-Due to the increasing load demand and decreasing power allocation from PSALM, Cotabato Light renewed its 1 MW PSC with TMI for another year, and entered into a PSC with San Miguel Consolidated Power Corporation (SMCPC) on November 28, 2016 for a supply of 5 MW for a period of ten (10) years.
-These contracts are pending ERC approval for the Provisional Authority.
+Due to the increasing load demand and decreasing power allocation from PSALM, Cotabato Light renewed its 1 MW PSC with TMI for another year, and entered into a PSC with SMCPC on November 28, 2016 for a supply of 5 MW for a period of ten years.
+These contracts have been issued Provisional Authority, pending ERC approval.

 VECO entered into a PPA for the purchase of electric energy from CPPC for a period of 15 years starting from CPPC's commercial operation date.
-In 2013 the PPA was extended for another ten (10) years.
+In 2013 the PPA was extended for another ten years.